top of page

 Invest: This is the main feature of Acorns.
 It allows you to invest your money into a diversified portfolio of exchange-traded funds (ETFs) based on your chosen investment strategy.
 I like to call this the "Round-up" feature.

 Acorns Earn: This feature offers cash back when you shop with Acorns' partners, which is automatically invested into your account.
-You can check out the list of partners here and read the fine print here.
+You can check out the list of partners and read the fine print here.

 Acorns Later: This is a retirement account that allows you to invest in a traditional or Roth IRA to save for retirement.
-If you get started investing a little later in life, or if you have been with Acorns for a while and want to, again, take your investing to another level, Acorns has added this feature for you!
+If you get started investing a little later in life, or if you have been with Acorns for a while and want to take your investing to another level, Acorns has added this feature for you!

 Acorns Banking: This feature includes a checking account, a debit card, and other financial management tools.
 It also allows you to earn cash back when you spend with Acorns' partners.
 It also allows you to "Get Paid Early" if you have direct deposit.
-Similar to Chime if you have direct deposit set up, you can spend a part of that direct deposit before it posts to your account.
+Similar to Chime, if you have direct deposit set up, you can spend a part of that direct deposit before it posts to your account.

 Grow Magazine aka Learn: This is Acorns' financial education and lifestyle publication.
 It includes articles and resources on personal finance, investing, and more.
 This is a great Rolodex/resource to learn about nearly any financial topic, very similar to SmartAsset.

 Acorns Early: This is a custodial account for kids that allows parents or guardians to invest on their behalf.
-Check this feature out here, if you want to start savings for your kids future.
+Check this feature out here, if you want to start savings for your kids' future.

 Acorns Return Rate